 See Latest Florida Snapper Regulations

-In late Spring, beginning in June and through May, is the best time of year to catch big adult "doormat" sized flounder.
+Late Spring, beginning in May and through June, is the best time of year to catch big adult “doormat” sized flounder.
 Like Mangrove Snapper, flounder are plentiful with a high daily bag limit, and a lot of fun to catch.
-There's also no maximum size limit so the big doormat flounder are keepers!
+There’s also no maximum size limit so the big doormat flounder are keepers!

 See Latest Florida Flounder Regulations